In response to my instragram series about Myanmar I received a question: ‘Is Myanmar safe to travel at the moment?’

 You never know what can happen so take a travel insurance!

+Even though Myanmar is one of the cheapest countries in Asia, you still need money.
 You can exchange money at the local exchange offices or collect money by ATM.
 Now you will find different ATMs in each city.
 When you leave Myanmar, do not forget to exchange Kyats, because outside Myanmar Kyats can’t be exchanged anymore.

 If you want to know more about how to prepare the best way possible for your Myanmar trip, check out this guide with 15 important tips you must know before traveling to Myanmar.